Booth #2153 | RSAC 2026 – San Francisco | March 23–26 | Moscone CenterExplore Events

 This layer of documentation is vital when aligning with Federated Identity & Access Management systems or preparing for third-party audits.

-Together, these components form the backbone of a comprehensive user access review strategy.
+Together, these components form the backbone of an effective access review template.
 Up next, we’ll share a free downloadable template that includes all of these fields—ready for customization and deployment within your organization.

 4. Download the Free User Access Review Template

 After understanding the essential components of an effective User Access Review (UAR) template, the next step is implementation.
-To help your organization streamline the review process, we’ve created a ready-to-use User Access Review Template designed to support both IT and compliance teams.
+To help your organization streamline the review process, we’ve created a ready-to-use access review template designed to support both IT and compliance teams.
 This template brings structure and consistency to access evaluations and can be easily adapted to fit into existing Identity Governance and Administration (IGA) workflows.

 What’s Included in the Download?